nagasudhirpulla/taming_python/blog/skills/ftp_local_setup.md

-## Skill - Setup local ftp server and client using IIS, Filezilla server and winscp
+## Skill - Setup ftp server and client using IIS, Filezilla server and WinSCP

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)

 <hr/>

-In this post we will try to install and use a free universal database tool called [DBeaver](https://dbeaver.io/)
+In this post we will try to setup a local ftp server using IIS and Filezilla server and ftp client using WinSCP

 ![DBeaver_demo](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/DBeaver_demo.png)